 For example, in Galiwan camp, home to 295 families, GOAL has provided;

 - emergency safe water supply: chlorinated water provided through water trucking.

 - sustainable safe water supply through local boreholes.

 - Permanent sanitation facilities: Latrines and shower rehabilitation.

 - Waste management in the form of clean-up/debris removal campaigns.

 In addition, GOAL is installing 12 hand washing stations (touchless) in the public centres in Gawilan and Akre camps.

 According to a report published by local authorities, reports of gender-based violence (GBV) incidents, including domestic violence, self-immolation, self-inflicted injuries due to spousal abuse, sexual harassment of minors and suicide, and transactional sex are increasing.
 This is partly due to heightened tensions within households, particularly those whose inhabitants have lost livelihood opportunities.

 As part of GOAL Iraq’s response to keep communities safe, our COVID-19 campaign messaging also includes information on GBV and safeguarding.
 All the community mobilizers were trained on safeguarding and GBV to be familiar with different types of violence.
-The GVB and safeguarding sessions were provided to 1,867 family in both camps integrating with CLA sessions.
+The GBV and safeguarding sessions were provided to 1,867 families in both camps integrating with Community-Led Action sessions.

-GOAL has previous experiencing in combatting infectious diseases, including the 2014 Ebola outbreak in West Africa.
-Our teams in Iraq and other countries are using this experience in addition to their local expertise to help vulnerable communities such as refugees combat the spread of Covid-19.
+GOAL has previous experience in combatting infectious diseases, including the 2014 Ebola outbreak in West Africa.
+Our teams in Iraq and other countries are using this experience in addition to their local expertise to help vulnerable communities such as refugees combat the spread of COVID-19.